Krinski-Moreira/Krinski-Moreira/README.md

--  Hi, I’m @Krinski-Moreira, a master's astronomy student at University of São Paulo
+-  Hi, I’m @Krinski-Moreira, a master's student in astronomy at the University of São Paulo
 -  I’m interested in extragalactic astronomy, data science, machine learning and astrophotography
 -  I’m currently making a site to host all gravitational lenses data
 -  I’m looking to collaborate on gravitational lenses research